sandrokeil/interop-config/doc/book/quick-start.md

 *Using `optionsWithFallback()` method and the `RequiresMandatoryOptions` is ambiguous or?* Yes, so it's up to you to implement the interfaces in a sense order.

+Take a look at the examples section for more use cases. `interop-config` is universally applicable.